JSON API > Introduction

 interface SingleRequest {

-"method"?: "POST" | "GET" | "DELETE"; // Method of the batched request, `POST` by default.
+"method"?: "POST" | "GET" | "DELETE"; // HTTP method for the request.
+Defaults to "POST".

-"request"?: any; // JSON body of the request
+"request"?: any; // JSON body for the request, if applicable.

-"expansions"?: []string; // List of fields to be expanded in the output
+"expansions"?: []string; // List of fields to expand in the response, e.g., ["items.variants"].

 }

-Response
+Batch Response Format

 // An array of individual responses